denten-books/plain-text/main.md

 vocabularies.

-[^ln-witt]: For more on the connection between Wittgenstein and James see @goodman-wittandjames.
+[^ln-witt]: For more on the connection between Wittgenstein and James see @goodman_james_2004.

 The intellectual legacy of pragmatism is wide-ranging and diffuse.
-It is perhaps most pronounced in the teacher colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[@lave&wenger, @johnseelybrown] and "experiential learning"[@kolb]: both terms denoting some sense of necessary synthesis between of knowing and doing.
+It is perhaps most pronounced in the teacher colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[lave&wenger, johnseelybrown] and "experiential learning"[@kolb_hegel_1981]: both terms denoting some sense of necessary synthesis between of knowing and doing.
 In the field of linguistics, philosophy of language, and communication studies, pragmatics are well-encapsulated by the "language-as-action tradition," which harkens back to the Oxford language philosophers like J.L.
-Austin, Paul Grice, and John Searle [@Trueswell].
+Austin, Paul Grice, and John Searle [trueswell].
 Austin's "How to Do Things with Words," is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.